New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Term Life Insurance vs. Permanent Life Insurance

-Two common life insurance plans are term and permanent life policies.
+Term and permanent life insurance can help protect loved ones financially in case of your untimely passing.
 Although both offer your beneficiaries a death benefit, each policy differs in several ways.
-As a result, each can suit different types of policyholders.
+Aflac offers both term and permanent life insurance policies that can give policyholders and their loved ones peace of mind.
 This article will explain how each policy works and discuss their differences in terms of premiums, coverage length, and wealth-building capabilities.

 How term life insurance works